Former Ravens Cheerleader Summer Wilson Featured In Sports Illustrated Swimsuit Edition

 BALTIMORE (WJZ) — Ravens fans might recognize one of the faces in this year’s Sports Illustrated Swimsuit Edition.

-The 2021 edition is now on newsstands and one of the newest faces to grace the pages is former Ravens cheerleader Summer Wilson.READ MORE: UMD Grad Alex Aust First Lacrosse Player To Be Featured As Sports Illustrated Swimsuit Model
+The 2021 edition is now on newsstands and one of the newest faces to grace the pages is former Ravens cheerleader Summer Wilson.READ MORE: COVID-19 In Maryland: Fueled By The Delta Variant, COVID Cases Rise Again Monday As Positivity Rate Climbs Over 2%

 “I am not a professional model, I work in corporate America so it was just a huge experience to me,” Wilson said to WJZ.
 “It’s just next level, holy crap feeling, you know?”